PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/03-Control-Structures.md

     execute when the iterable has been exhausted, but not following a break statement.
 While-loops also support an else clause; here, the else block will execute when the while conditional becomes false.

+Those are the core, familiar control constructs.
+Again, the Python language is intended to be lightweight.
+Let's move on to a construct that may not be familiar to you.

 ### List Comprehensions